pranathi21palancha/weather-data/README.md

-# Weather Data Integration Project
+# Weather Data Integration Pipeline

 This project simulates the integration of a third-party reporting tool (OpenWeatherMap API) with a data system.
 It includes an end-to-end ETL